QuangTran2706/Data-Science-Portfolio/README.md

 * Recommender Systems with IBM Watson
 * Machine Learning Data Pipeline for Disaster Messages Classification

-Detailed descriptions for the projects are in respective folders.
+Detailed descriptions for the projects are in the respective folders.